daspec/www.daspec.com/guides/matchers.md

 ## Equality matchers

 * `expect(actual).toEqual(expected)`: The argument can be a primitive value, an object or an array.
-Objects and arrays are compared recursively through elements and properties, disregarding functions.
+Objects and arrays are compared recursively through elements and properties.
 [See this matcher in action](../examples/matchers/equality_matchers/)

 ## Range matchers